Solidarity With Our Migrant Neighbors

 Adopt a Corner

-On a recent Saturday morning, I got to participate in "Adopt a Corner" in Fulton.
+I have participated in the Adopt a Corner project in Fulton most Saturday mornings since November.
 The program was organized to support day laborers at their gathering spots.
-Volunteers commit to regularly visit a specific corner to provide resources like "Know Your Rights" information, legal support, and supplies like gloves and masks to protect workers, and to act as a supportive presence.
-We also brought coffee, tea, and pastries to offer workers on Fulton Road, who may face harassment or exploitation.
+Volunteers commit to visit a specific corner to provide resources like "Know Your Rights" information, legal support, and supplies like whistles, gloves, and masks, and to act as a supportive presence.
+We also bring coffee, pastries, fruit, and hard-cooked eggs to the day laborers who may face harassment or exploitation.
+Other volunteers protect the workers by watching for ICE presence and alerting us with whistles.
+So far, we haven’t seen them.

 We can also help by hiring workers through the Graton, Fulton, and Petaluma labor centers.
 I have hired workers from Graton often over the years.
 I found the woman who helps me in my garden once a month at the Graton center three years ago.
 She knows a lot about plants, works hard, and helps me solve problems.
 She has sons and brothers who often work with her when I have larger projects.
-Learn more about the services CLG provides.
+Learn more about the services CLG provides

 MORE RESOURCES